tiagotakeda/english_classes/basic/basic_readme.md

 **NOTE 1:** The letter **-S** at the end of the verb (because of the third person) disappears in the negative sentence.

-**NOTe 2:** DON'T and DOESN'T are just abbreviations for DO NOT and DOES NOT, respectively.
+**NOTE 2:** DON'T and DOESN'T are just abbreviations for DO NOT and DOES NOT, respectively.

 ### Verb To Be